 A spectacular sound design and one of the best Hans Zimmer scores to date makes “Dunkirk” a penetrating composition of image, sound, and music.
 It’s light but calculated use of dialogue demands that the focus remains on the terrifying events.
 But don’t miss the subtle emotional punches along the way.
 And in the end there is far more intimacy and feeling than you might expect.

-The story of Dunkirk was a pivotal early moment in World War 2 and the Dunkirk spirit is something that has lived on through those most closely effected by it.
+The story of Dunkirk was a pivotal early moment in World War 2 and the Dunkirk spirit is something that has lived on through those most closely affected by it.
 Christopher Nolan brings it to the screen through an incredibly immersive and propulsive experience.
 This is an extraordinary cinematic journey made by a craftsman at the top of his game.
 I don’t use the word lightly, but “Dunkirk” is a modern masterpiece that evokes a range of feelings that personify why going to the movies is so special.
 Simply put, don’t miss your chance.

 VERDICT – 5 STARS